 - AP or CLEP Test Scores: If you have taken an AP math or writing test within the last three (3) years, have your scores sent to BMCC/Admissions from the College Board.

-- Cumulative High School Grade Point Average (CGPA): If you graduated from high school within the last five years and your cumulative high school GPA was at least a 3.0 GPA have a copy of your high school transcript sent to BMCC/Admissions.
+- Cumulative High School Grade Point Average (CGPA): If you graduated from high school with a standard high school diploma within the last five years and your cumulative high school GPA was at least a 3.0 GPA have a copy of your high school transcript sent to BMCC/Admissions.
 Your transcript must include the date you completed your high school diploma.

 All BMCC locations administer placement assessments.
 Dates and times for testing are posted on the college website here.